 Why We Picked It: It offers an extremely low standard rate to all applicants.

 Fee Overview: There is no annual fee and no balance transfer fee for this card.

 Features: This card comes with benefits including a car rental loss/damage waiver, travel accident insurance and emergency cash and credit card replacement.

 Why We Picked It: In addition to being an innovative credit card, the Barclaycard Ring Mastercard (which you can read a full review of here) also offers very low interest rates.

-Fee Overview: There are no annual fees, balance transfer fees or foreign transaction fees for this card.
+Fee Overview: an annual fee of $0, no balance transfer or foreign transaction fees for this card.

 Features: This is not just a credit card with low-interest rates — it also features an online community of cardholders who interact with Barclaycard’s community manager to oversee the features and policies of this card.
 Community members participate in forums that help decide the card’s terms and conditions as well as determine how to give back profits in the form of customer rewards or donations to charity.